tekert/golang-etw/README.md

 Here we go:

 #### Sessions
-A Trace Session is a buffer allocated by you using etw syscalls (can be paged, non paged, real time, circular buffer, writen to a file, etc) there are many forms of session properties you can select, allocated using StartTrace, you provide a name or use another existing trace for this new Session to form a Trace Session.
+A Session is a buffer allocated by you using etw syscalls (can be paged, non paged, real time, circular buffer, writen to a file, etc) there are many forms of session properties you can select, allocated using StartTrace, you provide a name or use another existing trace for this new Session to form a Trace Session.
+Trace is the flow of events, so this is normally called a Trace Session when it's receiving events from providers.

-For example in code, for a real time session (meaning we want to process events that arrive in this session as soon as they arrive in our buffer) this is as simple as calling:
+For example in code, for a real time session (meaning we want to process events that arrive in this session as soon as they arrive in our buffer) this is done calling:
 ```
 s := etw.NewRealTimeSession("TestingGoEtw")
 defer s.Stop()